Julius Jacob von Haynau: Later years

 His reputation for brutality had spread throughout western Europe.
 In Brussels, Haynau narrowly escaped mob violence.
-In London, he was attacked by some draymen from the Barclay & Perkins brewery who threw mud and dung at him and chased him down the Borough High Street, shouting "Down with the Austrian butcher!".
-When the Italian revolutionary, Giuseppe Garibaldi, visited England in 1864, he insisted on visiting the brewery to thank the draymen.
+In London, he was attacked by some draymen from the Barclay & Perkins brewery who threw mud and dung at him and chased him, shouting "Down with the Austrian butcher!".

+Haynau had already been a figure of hatred in the English satirical press, but after the event, they published sarcastic caricatures of him on a daily basis.

+"After the scandal, Haynau immediately left the English capital, but before his departure, he thanked the local authorities for the protection they had provided him.
+When the Italian revolutionary, Giuseppe Garibaldi, visited England in 1864, he insisted on visiting the brewery to thank the draymen."

+"Haynau faced similar treatment in Brussels, where he was reproached for the whipping of women.
+In Paris, the government had to do everything to ensure his safety, as the Parisians organized in groups to search for him upon learning that Haynau was in the city.
+In contrast, he was celebrated in the conservative Berlin.
+After his return, the loyal leadership of Vienna elected him an honorary citizen of the city.

 Haynau is buried in St. Leonhard Cemetery in Graz, Austria.

 References in popular culture

 In 1862, during the American Civil War, the Union General Benjamin Butler commanded federal forces occupying New Orleans, Louisiana.
 They struggled with daily insults from the residents.
 He ordered that women showing disrespect toward the Union officers were to be treated as common prostitutes.
 The Confederate General P. G. T. Beauregard referred to Butler as "the Haynau of the North" for his order.
-Beauregard did not explain his allusion, believing that his officers were familiar with Haynau's reputation.

-G. K. Chesterton, the English author, later described the event near the Barclay & Perkins brewery in London in his book The Crimes of England (1916), published during the First World War while Britain and Ireland were at war with Germany:
+Beauregard did not explain his allusion, believing that his officers were familiar with Haynau's reputation.G.
+K. Chesterton, the English author, later described the event near the Barclay & Perkins brewery in London in his book The Crimes of England (1916), published during the First World War while Britain and Ireland were at war with Germany:

 When an Austrian general who had flogged women in the conquered provinces appeared in the London streets, some common draymen off a cart behaved with the direct quixotry of Sir Lancelot or Sir Galahad.
 He had beaten women and they beat him.
 They regarded themselves simply as avengers of ladies in distress, breaking the bloody whip of a German bully.

 A fictional portrayal of von Haynau appears in the 2022 novel, Assassin's Creed The Engine of History: The Magus Conspiracy, written by Kate Heartfield.

+Marcus Lehmann, in his 1883 novella 'Vanished' (Feldheim 1981) mentions Haynau's role in the Hungarian Revolution and his difficulties in the aforementioned European cities.